bjmd/digitalocean_ddns/README.md

 ![Docker Image CI](https://github.com/bjmd/digitalocean_ddns/workflows/Docker%20Image%20CI/badge.svg)

-A DigitalOcean ddns client, inspired by https://github.com/satyamkapoor/homeIPv4DynamicUpdateDNS.
+A DigitalOcean dynamic dns client, inspired by https://github.com/satyamkapoor/homeIPv4DynamicUpdateDNS.

 The above project was the basis for this one, but I expanded on to add the option of a config file and to dockerise the app.